 Context

-Placements require a strong partnership between learners, the field of CLD practice (Placement Providers) and educational providers.
+Placements require a strong partnership between Student CLD Practitioners (SCP), the field of CLD practice (Placement Providers) and educational providers (EP).

 The need for a resource which could reflect the diversity of placements and practice learning across Scotland has been identified for some time and it is hoped that this can provide support and contribute to on-going dialogue and developments.
 The need was identified by the educational providers to support the CLD Sector in their work with Student CLD Practitioners.